groovy-tutorial/groovy-tutorial/book/parts/00_Introduction/Bookmarks.md

----
-Title:		Handy bookmarks
+## Bookmarks

-Abstract:	Between Groovy and Java there's a lot of useful websites - this is a few key ones you'll want to have in your browser.
+Between Groovy and Java there's a lot of useful websites - this is a few key ones you'll want to have in your browser.
-...
-# [%Title]

-[%Abstract]

-Key Groovy pages:
+### Key Groovy pages

   1. [Groovy homepage](http://groovy.codehaus.org/)
   2. [The new Groovy homepage (beta)](http://beta.groovy-lang.org/)